hibernate/hibernate-reactive/README.md

 		.thenAccept( bOOk -> System.out.println(bOOk.title + " is a great book!") )
 		.thenAccept( $ -> session1.close() )

-Methods with no meaningful return value return a reference to the `RxSession`:
+Methods with no meaningful return value return a reference to the `Session`:

 	session2.persist(book)
 		.thenCompose( $ -> session2.flush() )
 		.thenAccept( $ -> session2.close() )

-That `createQuery()` method produces an `RxQuery`, allowing HQL / JPQL queries to be executed asynchronously, returning their results via a `CompletionStage`:
+That `createQuery()` method produces a reactive `Query`, allowing HQL / JPQL queries to be executed asynchronously, always returning their results via a `CompletionStage`:

 	session3.createQuery("select title from Book order by title desc") .getResultList()